Philip S. Kosnett

-Philip Scott Kosnett is an American diplomat.
+Philip Scott Kosnett is a former American diplomat.
 He was sworn in as the fifth U.S. Ambassador to the Republic of Kosovo on November 27, 2018.
 Kosnett's previous assignment was as Chargé d'Affaires ad interim at the United States Embassy in Ankara, Turkey.
 Kosnett was nominated in July 2018 by U.S. president Trump to be the next ambassador to the Republic of Kosovo.
 The Senate confirmed him in this position in September 2018.
+Kosnett arrived in Kosovo in December 2018 and departed post in September 2021, retiring from government service later that year.

 Early life and education

 Kosnett grew up in New Jersey and Illinois and graduated with an Artium Baccalaureus (Bachelor of Arts) in Government from Harvard University in 1982.

 Career

 Kosnett worked as a game designer during his enrollment in high school and college, primarily for the company Simulations Publications, Inc. in New York.
 After graduating from Harvard University he worked as a teacher in Japan.
 He then launched a career in the Foreign Service, with his first assignment in Ankara, Turkey, serving as a political and consular officer.
 Following his initial assignment, he then served at eight different United States Missions in Europe, Asia, and the Middle East and in senior leadership positions at the Department of State.

-The positions included Deputy Chief of Mission and Chargé d'Affaires of the U.S. Embassy in Reykjavik, Iceland and Deputy Chief of Mission at the Embassy in Tashkent, Uzbekistan.
+The positions included Deputy Chief of Mission and Chargé d'Affaires of the U.S. Embassy in Reykjavík, Iceland, and Deputy Chief of Mission at the Embassy in Tashkent, Uzbekistan.

-He also served in other political, political-military, and economic-commercial positions at the US Embassies in Afghanistan, Iraq, Kosovo, Netherlands, and Japan.
+He also served in other political, political-military, and economic-commercial positions at the US missions in Afghanistan, Iraq, Kosovo, the Netherlands, and Japan.

-In Washington, Kosnett served in the State Department's bureaus of European, Counter-terrorism, Political-Military, and Intelligence & Research affairs and also worked in the 24-hour Operations Center.
+In Washington, Kosnett served in the State Department's bureaus of European Affairs, Counterterrorism, Political-Military Affairs, and Intelligence & Research and also worked in the 24-hour Operations Center.

 Before beginning his assignment in Turkey, Kosnett served as Director of the State Department Office of Southern European Affairs and was responsible for U.S. relations with Turkey, Greece, and Cyprus.